 I-SATA 3.0 and S-SATA 3.0 Ports

-The X11DPL-i has eight I-SATA 3.0 ports (I-SATA0~7) and two S-SATA 3.0 ports (S-SATA0/1) on the motherboard.
-These SATA ports are supported by the Intel C621 chipset.
-All these SATA ports provide serial-link signal connections, which are faster than the connections of Parallel ATA.
+The X11DSF-E has eight SATA 3.0 ports located at JS1, and two SATA DOM (S-SATA0, S-SATA1) ports.
+These SATA ports provide a serial-link signal connection which is faster than a Parallel ATA connection.